Comprehensive Guide to Moving and Non Moving Violations in Washington State

 Non moving violations may be reported to the Department of Licensing.
 These may be visible to your insurance company, however would have less consequences to your record than a moving violation.
 These can include some of the items listed below.

 Parking tickets are assigned to the vehicle or the vehicle’s registered owner.
-Parking tickets do not affect your driving record, because you are not usually present when the the ticket is issued.
+Parking tickets do not affect your driving record.

-Our goal when we represent you is to protect your driving record.
-Since the red light camera tickets do not appear on your driving record, our advice would be to pay the fine or go to court and get the fine reduced..
+When we represent you, our goal is to protect your driving record.
+Since the camera and parking tickets do not appear on your driving record, our advice would be to pay the fine or go to court and get the fine reduced.

 This list is not exhaustive and some non moving violations can affect your record.